How Do Hummingbirds Survive Snow and Cold Weather?

 Hummingbirds are Hardy

 There are many documented reports of hummingbirds that survive snow and freezing temperatures.
 In fact, Anna’s hummingbirds winter in the state of Washington where they endure cold periods well—as long as they have food sources.
 The Seattle Audubon Society states, “If you have been feeding the hummingbirds and they have become accustomed to finding food in your yard, we would encourage you to continue this responsibility of maintaining this food supply as much as possible through the cold snap.”
+In fact, feeding the hummingbirds in winter is how this birder ended up with more than 75 of them in her yard!

 How do these little birds survive?
 Again, they are much hardier than many believe.
 And they have the ability to go into a state of torpor.
 This is a type of deep sleep where an animal lowers its metabolic rate by as much as 95 percent.
 By doing so, a torpid hummingbird consumes up to 50 times less energy when torpid than when awake.
 Learn more about hummingbird behavior.